Contact Information

 Biography

 Morgan A. Gray is an adjunct professor of law at the Thomas R. Kline School of Law of Duquesne University.
-The primary areas of his scholarship are criminal procedure, machine learning, natural language processing, case-based reasoning, and legal text analytics.
-He also researches access to justice and pedagogy.
-His numerous conference papers have focused on automatically identifying legally relevant facts in drug interdiction cases.
+The primary areas of his scholarship are criminal procedure , machine learning, natural language processing, empirical legal analysis, and legal text analytics.
+He also researches and develops systems to enable access to justice.
+His numerous published works have focused on the automatic identification of legal factors in legal documents and how predictions made by machine learning models can be interpreted and understood by users in the legal domain.

 He received his B.A. from Thiel College in 2016, his J.D. from Duquesne Kline School of Law in 2019, and is currently pursuing his Ph.D. in Intelligent Systems from the University of Pittsburgh.
 He served as a judicial clerk for the Commonwealth Court of Pennsylvania for two years and is admitted to practice in Pennsylvania and the Western District of Pennsylvania.